Consuming contaminated water can have very dire consequences to our health.

 How to Use the Sun to Purify Water

 One way to disinfect water through solar purification is through the use of plastic bottles and sunlight.
 Remove all labels and paper from the bottles and ensure they have no scratches.
-Fill them with water to about three quarters full, shake for a half-minute to activate the oxygen, fill with water to the brim, cover, and then lay it horizontally and expose to direct sunlight (Water Benefits Health).
+Fill them with water to about three-quarters full, shake for a half-minute to activate the oxygen, fill with water to the brim, cover, and then lay it horizontally, and expose it to direct sunlight (Water Benefits Health).

 How to Use a Solar Still